onthecodepath/iOS-Interview-Questions/README.md

 **What is the purpose of unit/UI testing?
 What are the benefits?**

 Unit/UI testing are the basic of test-driven development.
 This development approach allows you to codify requirements for your code before you implement it.
 Unit tests are important to make sure that code meets its design and requirements and behaves as expected.
 Parts of the program are segregated and tested to ensure that individual parts are working correctly.

+## View / Storyboard

+**What is the difference between frame and bound of a UIView?**

+The *frame* of a UIView is the region relative to the superview it is contained within while the *bounds* of a UIView is the region relative to its own coordinate system.